ibm-wsc/cloud-native-linuxone/docs/devsecops/devsecops.md

 ## Summary :telescope:

 In this section, you started on your DevSecOps journey by integrating SonarQube security scanning into your DevOps pipeline.
 Initially, the scan flagged several security vulnerabilities, causing the pipeline to fail before the vulnerable code could get packaged into a container.
 Next, you were able to dig into the vulnerabilities and figure out what needed to be changed with the SonarQube report.
 Then, you applied a security patch, eliminating the flagged security vulnerabilities in the PetClinic application.
-Finally, your pipeline succeeded and secure code was packaged into a container and deployed and the pipeline set up to catch any new security vulnerabilities as soon as they appear.
+With these changes, your pipeline succeeded having containerized and deployed secure code.
+Finally, you are left with a pipeline set up to catch any new security vulnerabilities as soon as they appear.
 Congratulations!